JamesHardey/ExamProctor/replit.md

 - **Authentication:** Password-based authentication with bcrypt, session management (secure cookies in production only), admin registration, candidate invitation workflow via email, and password reset functionality for administrators with email-based token validation (tokens are hashed before storage and expire after 1 hour).
 - **Bulk Operations:** CSV import for candidates and CSV/PDF export for exam results, proctoring logs, and analytics reports using `jsPDF` and `PapaParse`.
   - **Results Export:** Administrators can view all completed candidate results in a table and export to CSV or PDF format with full candidate details (name, email, department, matric no, score, status, completion time).
+- **AI Question Generation from Documents:**
+    - **Document Upload:** Administrators can upload PDF or Word documents to provide context for AI question generation
+    - **Text Extraction:** Automatically extracts text from PDF (using pdf-parse) and Word documents (using mammoth)
+    - **Context-Aware Generation:** AI generates questions based on document content when provided, ensuring relevance to specific course materials
+    - **File Restrictions:** Supports PDF (.pdf) and Word (.doc, .docx) files up to 10MB
+    - **Optional Feature:** Documents can be uploaded during exam creation or when generating questions in exam management, but are not required
+    - **Integration Points:** Available in both exam creation form and exam management "Generate with AI" dialog
 - **Real-time Communication:** WebSockets for live monitoring and alerts.

 ### External Dependencies